BlockstreamResearch/codex32/MasterSeed32.md

 ## Motivation

 BIP-0032 master seed data is the source entropy used to derive all private keys in an HD wallet.
-The secure and safe storage of this secret data is paramount for backup and recovery of the entire wallet.
+Safely storing this secret data is the hardest and most important part of self-custody.
-However, there is a tension between security, which demands limiting the number of backups, and safety, which demands widely replicated backups.
+However, there is a tension between security, which demands limiting the number of backups, and resilience, which demands widely replicated backups.
-Using encrypted backups is an option, but doing so leads back to essentially the same problem of how to back up the secret key(s) used for encryption.
+Encrypting the seed does not change this fundamental tradeoff, since it leaves essentially the same problem of how to back up the encryption key(s).

-A naive solution is to cut the secret into 3 overlapping pieces, such that any threshold of two pieces can be used to reconstruct the entire secret.
-For example, if the secret is encoded as a [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) word list of 24 words, then each piece might contain 16 words.

-Unfortunately, this naive solution has significant flaws.
-Each piece leaks 2/3rds of the master secret;
-leaking 2/3rds of a 256-bit secret leaves only 85 bits of entropy, which is on the cusp of being considered insecure, and leaking 2/3rds of a 128-bit secret would be considered a catastrophic failure.
-Furthermore, it is difficult to generalize this approach to different numbers of pieces or different thresholds.

-In this standard, we instead use Shamir's secret sharing, which guarantees that any number of shares less than the threshold leaks no information about the secret.
+To allow users freedom to make this tradeoff, we use Shamir's secret sharing, which guarantees that any number of shares less than the threshold leaks no information about the secret.
 This approach allows increasing safety by widely distributing the generated shares, while also providing security against the compromise of one or more shares